WiVRn/WiVRn/README.md

 - Navigate to `${XDG_STATE_HOME}/wivrn/wivrn-dashboard` (with fallback to `${HOME}/.local/state` for `${XDG_STATE_HOME}`, or
 - For flatpak, navigate to `${HOME}/.var/app/io.github.wivrn.wivrn/.local/state/wivrn/wivrn-dashboard`.

-## I hear crackling audio or see corrupted video signal with an Nvidia GPU
+## I hear crackling audio or see corrupted video signal

-- Switch to NVENC encoding in dashboard settings, as Vulkan and VAAPI currently don't work on Nvidia GPUs
+- Switching to software encoding in the dashboard.
-- If using NVENC H.264, try switching to software H.264.

-## I can see high motion latency.
+## I have high motion latency.
 There's a black border following the image when I turn my head

+- Reset the settings with the button at the bottom of the dashboard.
-- Try different encoders in the dashboard
+- Try different encoders
-- If you're using manual foveation, make sure it's **not** set to 0% (the default is 50%)
 - Decrease the resolution in the WiVRn app
 - Use a different GPU.
-Nvidia GPUs have higher encoding latency on WiVRn (even three times worse when using resolutions much higher than default).
+Nvidia GPUs have higher encoding latency on WiVRn (even three times worse when using resolutions significantly higher than default).

 # Contributing